kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

     e.EmployeeID AS ID,
     e.FirstName + ' ' + e.LastName AS [Full Name],
     e.Department,
-    FORMAT(e.Salary, 'C') AS [Formatted Salary],
+    FORMAT(e.BaseSalary, 'C') AS [Formatted BaseSalary],
     DATEDIFF(YEAR, e.HireDate, GETDATE()) AS [Years of Service], CASE
-        WHEN e.Salary > 80000 THEN 'Senior Level'
+        WHEN e.BaseSalary > 80000 THEN 'Senior Level'
-        WHEN e.Salary > 60000 THEN 'Mid Level'
+        WHEN e.BaseSalary > 60000 THEN 'Mid Level'
         ELSE 'Entry Level'
     END AS [Career Level]
 FROM Employees e
 WHERE e.Department IN ('IT', 'Finance')
-  AND e.Salary > 50000
+  AND e.BaseSalary > 50000
-ORDER BY e.Department, e.Salary DESC;
+ORDER BY e.Department, e.BaseSalary DESC;
 ```

 ---